publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch8A/schII/m__us_usc_t7_s178c.md

     (d) __Authority of Secretary in carrying out demonstration project__

-    Notwithstanding any other provision of law, in carrying out a demonstration project referred to in subsection (b)(9) of this section, the Secretary may—
+    Notwithstanding any other provision of law, in carrying out a demonstration project referred to in subsection (b)(9), the Secretary may—

         (1) enter into a contract or cooperative agreement with, or provide a grant to, any person, or public or private agency or organization, to participate in, carry out, support, or stimulate such project;